Updated: Aug 26

 In the event that the court finds that the employee who failed to mitigate against the loss, then the Industrial Court may deduct a reasonable amount from back wages.
 However, no deduction shall be made to compensation in lieu of reinstatement.

 What if the employee himself contributes to the dismissal?
-Any relief (including compensation in lieu of reinstatement0 given shall take into account contributory misconduct of the workman.
+Any relief (including compensation in lieu of reinstatement given shall take into account contributory misconduct of the workman.)

-Can an employee claim against the employer for loss of earning as a result of the unlawful dismissal?
+Can an employee claim for damages against the employer for loss of earning as a result of the unlawful dismissal?

 No. If such a claim is allowed, then the employee would be gaining additional benefit when he/she was awarded back wages.